LukasWoodtli/WebPage/content/svn_undo_committed_changes.md

+---
-Title: Undo Committed Changes with SVN
+title: Undo Committed Changes with SVN
-Date: 2015-05-29
+date: 2015-05-29
-Modified: 2015-06-01
+modified: 2015-06-01
-Category: Programming
+category: Programming
-Tags: SVN, Version Control
+tags: [SVN, Version Control]
+---
 To undo changes that are already committed in Subversion a back-merge can be applied:

     :::